 Diagnosis codes are documented by healthcare providers during medical appointments, including wellness visits, physicals, screenings, and health assessments.
 These diagnosis codes are reported to health plans through claims data, and health plans send the diagnosis information to CMS.

 CMS groups diagnosis codes using the Hierarchical Condition Category (HCC) risk adjustment model to identify RAF for Medicare Advantage members.
 The HCC model organizes diagnosis codes into specific HCC categories based on their related disease states.
-The HCC model summarizes the thousands of diagnosis codes referenced in the International Classification of Diseases (ICD) to over a hundred HCCs Health plans and CMS use the HCCs to calculate a patient’s risk score.
+The HCC model summarizes the thousands of diagnosis codes referenced in the International Classification of Diseases (ICD) to over a hundred HCCs.
+Health plans and CMS use the HCCs to calculate a patient’s risk score.

 Accurate risk adjustment coding ensures plans and providers have the appropriate funds to care for all members’ needs and conditions.
 By educating providers about coding practices and regularly auditing procedures, health plans improve the accuracy of RAF identification.
 This continuous flow of information helps plans ensure they are being paid accurately and appropriately.

-How is Medicare Advantage Risk Adjustment Evolving?
+How is Medicare Advantage risk adjustment evolving?

 As reported in the 2024 Medicare Advantage and Part D Final Rule, CMS will phase in a new risk adjustment model over the next three years for Medicare Advantage plans.
 This new model increases the number of HCC codes used to calculate risk scores, but also significantly decreases the number of diagnosis codes that map to HCCs.
 This is the result of an update to use ICD-10 rather than ICD-9 codes in the risk adjustment model.